Kingfisher Airlines: Fleet

 Kingfisher Airlines' fleet mainly consisted of ATR 42, ATR 72 and Airbus A320 family aircraft for domestic and short-haul services; and, Airbus A330-200s for international long-haul services.
 The ATRs and a few aircraft from the A320 family were used for Kingfisher Red services.

-In March 2012, Kingfisher Airlines had the following, already heavily downsized fleet:
+By October 2012, Kingfisher Airlines had the following, already heavily downsized fleet:

-At the time the airline ceased operations, it had Airbus A320, Airbus A350 XWB and Airbus A380 aircraft on order.
+At the time the airline ceased operations, it had Airbus A320, Airbus A350 and Airbus A380 aircraft on order.